janne-s/VaxVsBug/README.md

 VaxVsBug is a static educational web app that compares:

-- vaccination effects
+- vaccine side effects
-- infection effects
+- disease symptoms and outcomes
 - the effect of community vaccine rate on disease risk

 It is designed to be fast, lightweight, and easy to inspect or extend.